 When I embraced Islam over eleven years ago, saying the two shahadas was part of the process.
 I bear witness that there is no god but God and I bear witness that Muhammad is His messenger.

-Until today I am still in the process of trying to understand the extend and greatness of these two statements.
+Until today I am still in the process of trying to understand the extent and greatness of these two statements.
 Honestly, learning about our beloved Prophet Muhammad (peace and blessings upon him) was not the first point on my agenda after embracing Islam.
 This is something I would do differently today.

 In retrospect, learning about our beloved Prophet Muhammad (may Allah shower His blessings upon him) and building a personal connection with him from the very beginning would have made some things easier.
 Why do I say that?